Altschool-group-16/capstone_project/README.md

 - Grafana and Prometheus for monitoring, logging and data visualization
 - Blue Green Deployment strategy

-We used a serverless frontend by storing our frontend files in an S3 bucket and exposing it using dloudfront.
+We used a serverless frontend by storing our frontend files in an S3 bucket and exposing it using cloudfront.

 ![Diagram of CI/CD Pipeline we will be building.](./application-pipeline.png)